jiqing112/Gnome-Global-AppMenu/README.md

 - rgcjonas             (https://github.com/rgcjonas)               The initial code.
 - Canonical devs       (http://www.canonical.com/)                 The protocols and patches.
+- Cinnamon devs        (https://github.com/linuxmint/cinnamon)     The settings (specially @JosephMcc)
+- jaszhix              (https://github.com/jaszhix)                Has helped to port the settings to gjs from python.
-- Cinnamon devs        (https://github.com/mtwebster)              Who help me to find the xsettings.
+- mtwebster            (https://github.com/mtwebster)              Has helped to implement it in the Cinnamon desktop.
+- collinss             (https://github.com/collinss)               Has helped fix the behavior of firefox and thunderbird.
-- Gnome Shell devs     (https://github.com/GNOME/gnome-shell)      The support.
+- Gnome Shell devs     (https://github.com/GNOME/gnome-shell)      The support of most of internal API and toolkit.
 - rilian-la-te         (https://github.com/rilian-la-te)           Understand and fix a lot of things.
-- collinss             (https://github.com/collinss)               Has helped fix the behavior of firefox and thunderbird.

 Translators:
 --------------